VTS Services

 46º35,7´N 143º04,0´E

-Within the Aniva Bay VTS coverage an assured detection and stable tracking for vessels with reflecting surface of 70 sq. m are provided, alongside with secure VHF radio connection and a radiolocating control.
-The VTS area is fully covered by the Automatic Identification System area.
+Within the Aniva Bay VTS coverage area an assured detection and stable tracking for vessels with reflecting surface of 70 sq. m and more are provided, alongside with secure VHF radio connection and a radiolocating control.
+The Automatic Identification System coast stations working area completely covers the Aniva Bay VTS coverage area.

 3. The Aniva Bay VTS services terms and conditions